mltony/nvda-word-nav/README.md

 ## Notes

 - If you would like to use virtual desktops feature of Windows 10, please remember to disable Control+Windows+Arrows keyboard shortcuts either in WordNav Settings panel, or in NVDA Input gestures dialog.
+- Compatibility with VSCode requires NVDA add-on IndentNav v2.0 or later to be installed.
+Additionally, VSCode extension [Accessibility for NVDA IndentNav](https://marketplace.visualstudio.com/items?itemName=TonyMalykh.nvda-indent-nav-accessibility) must be installed in VSCode.

 ##  Downloads